Fiorenzo Magni: Professional cycling career

 During the war Magni combined track and road events, but later focused on road racing.
 He was the "third man" of the golden age of Italian cycling, at the time of the rivalry between Fausto Coppi and Gino Bartali.
 The highlights of his career were his three overall wins in the 1948, 1951 and 1955 Giro d'Italia, and the three consecutive wins (record) at the Tour of Flanders (1949, 1950 and 1951).

 Magni excelled at racing in extreme weather conditions, especially in cold, windy, rainy or snowy days.
 All three of his victories at the Tour of Flanders were in harsh, cold conditions.
 He rode Tour de France in 1949–53 and wore the yellow jersey at least once.

 During the 12th stage of the 1950 Tour de France, while he was wearing the yellow jersey, he was forced to retire from the race (together with all the other Italian riders) by Bartali, captain of the Italian team, who had been threatened and assaulted by some French supporters accusing him of causing Jean Robic's fall.

 Years later, when asked about how he felt abandoning in the yellow jersey he replied: "Of course I felt bad about that but I believe that there are bigger things than a technical result, even one as important as winning the Tour de France."

 In the 1956 Giro d’Italia, stage 12, Fiorenzo Magni famously broke his left clavicle and still managed to finish second overall.
 At the hospital he refused a plaster cast and refused to abandon the Giro in the year of his announced retirement.

 Magni continued the race with his shoulder wrapped in an elastic bandage.
 To compensate for his inability to apply force with his left arm, he raced while holding a piece of rubber inner tube attached to his handlebar between his teeth for extra leverage.
-Since his injury prevented him from effectively braking and steering with his left hand, Magni crashed again after hitting a ditch by the road during a descent on stage 16.
+Since his injury prevented him from effectively braking and steering with his left hand, the next day (Modena-Rapallo), Magni crashed again after hitting a ditch by the road during a descent on stage 16.
 He fell on his already broken clavicle, breaking his humerus, after which he passed out from the pain.
 They put him in an ambulance, but when Magni regained his senses and realized that he was being taken to the hospital he screamed and told the driver to stop.

-Magni took his bike and was able to finish the stage in the peloton, which had waited for him.
+He chase the group, caught it and arrived on Bondone under a blizzard.
+For this gesture Italian actors Ugo Tognazzi and Raimondo Vianello nicknamed him Fiorenzo il Magnifico.
 Of the evening that followed Magni said "I had no idea of how serious my condition was, I just knew that I was in a lot of pain but I didn't want to have X-rays that evening".